bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 10:10 AM CT, February 25</p>
+<p class="updated_time"> Latest data: 10:29 AM CT, February 25</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 50°, which is 9° **warmer** than yesterday.
-Tomorrow is expected to be 2° **warmer** than today.
+Today's high is 49°, which is 8° **warmer** than yesterday.
+Tomorrow is expected to be 3° **warmer** than today.

 Currently:

-- 42°
+- 43°
-- Partly Cloudy
+- Breezy and Partly Cloudy
-- 55% humidity
+- 56% humidity
-- 11 mph wind
+- 12 mph wind
-- 44% cloud cover
+- 47% cloud cover
 - 48 AQI 🟩
-- 0.09 inches of snow expected in the next 48 hours
+- 0.06 inches of snow expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>